This week on Weird and Wacky Wednesdays: The Strange Cargo Edition

-Weird and Wacky Wednesdays: Volume 268
+This week on Weird and Wacky Wednesdays: Absurd lawsuit edition

 It’s often said that wisdom comes with experience, but sometimes, one can’t help but wonder: what were they thinking?
 From a disgraced prosecutor trying to bend reality to justify her baseless charges, to a beer worker’s unsavory moment going viral, all the way to a driver thinking a creepy clown could count as a passenger — here’s a round-up of people who either thought they could outsmart everyone else, or simply should’ve known better.
 Grab your popcorn, because these tales are sure to leave you shaking your head in disbelief.